Jennifer Saunders

-Jennifer Jane Saunders (born 6 July 1958) is an English actress, comedian, singer, and screenwriter.
+Jennifer Jane Saunders (born 6 July 1958) is an English comedian, actress, singer, impressionist, satirist and screenwriter.
 Saunders originally found attention in the 1980s, when she became a member of The Comic Strip after graduating from the Royal Central School of Speech and Drama with her best friend and comedy partner, Dawn French.
-Saunders later received acclaim in the 1990s for writing and playing her character Edina Monsoon in her sitcom Absolutely Fabulous.
-With French, she co-wrote and starred in their eponymous sketch show, French and Saunders, for which they jointly received a BAFTA Fellowship in 2009.
+With French, Saunders co-wrote and starred in their eponymous sketch show, French and Saunders and later received acclaim in the 1990s for writing and playing her character Edina Monsoon in her sitcom Absolutely Fabulous.
+She received a BAFTA Fellowship in 2009 with French.

 Early life

 Jennifer Jane Saunders was born on 6 July 1958 in Sleaford, Lincolnshire, England.
 Her mother, Barbara Jane (née Duminy), was a biology teacher, and her father, Robert Thomas Saunders, served as a pilot in the Royal Air Force (RAF).
 He reached the rank of group captain, and later worked for British Aerospace.
 Six months after her birth, Saunders' parents moved to Cyprus.
 Her family moved to Camberley, and then to Melksham when she was ten.
 She has three brothers: Tim, Peter, and Simon.
 As her father was in the armed forces during her childhood years, Saunders changed schools several times.
 She was educated from the age of five to 18 in boarding schools and then at St Paul's Girls' School, an independent school in west London.
 Her first year of secondary school was at a comprehensive school in Wiltshire.
 Her parents had wanted her to board at Stonar School.
 Her family moved to Cheshire in 1971 when her father left the RAF for Hawker Siddeley.
 At Northwich Grammar School For Girls she played in goal for the school hockey team.
-After school, she worked for a year in Italy as an au pair.
+After school, she worked for a year in Italy as an au pair; one of her employers, Adriana Ivancich, was an inspiration for Saunder's later role in Absolutely Fabulous.